Lewiscowles1986/motive_test/README.md

 Then publish the results:

 ```
-As a System
+As a System Designer
-So that I can asynchronously process information
+I want to asynchronously process information and
 I want to publish the total spend by category so other services can process it
+So that requests do not take too long
+And other systems can operate independently.
 ```

 Publish the results of the aggregated total spend by category to the AWS SQS queue `motive-test-queue`.

 ### Using Localstack And Docker Compose: